Grand Central Dispatch: Applications

 GCD is used throughout macOS (beginning with 10.6 Snow Leopard), and Apple has encouraged its adoption by macOS application developers.
 FreeBSD developer Robert Watson announced the first adaptation of a major open source application, the Apache HTTP Server, to use GCD via the Apache GCD MPM (Multi-Processing Module) on May 11, 2010, in order to illustrate the programming model and how to integrate GCD into existing, large-scale multi-threaded, applications.
 His announcement observed that the GCD MPM had one third to half the number of lines as other threaded MPMs.

 Internals

 GCD is implemented by libdispatch, with support from pthreads non-POSIX extensions developed by Apple.
 Apple has changed the interface since its inception (in OS X 10.5) through the official launch of GCD (10.6), Mountain Lion (10.8) and Mavericks (10.9).
 The latest changes involve making the code supporting pthreads, both in user mode and kernel, private (with kernel pthread support reduced to shims only, and the actual workqueue implementation moved to a separate kernel extension).

-On other systems, libdispatch implements its own workqueue using the system's own event facilities (epoll, kevent, or Windows NT).
-On macOS, kevent is used with the kernel workqueue.